Jirllo/jirllo.github.io/_posts/2022-01-21-stmcubeide-usehalregistercallbacks.markdown

 # Sumary
 Use register callback have some benefits and disadvantages:
 * This is associated with a larger memory footprint, but its reduced the number of checked conditions when handling interrupts.
-* Using register_callbacks on STM32 HAL peripheral implementation could reduce development time and enhance readability of code.
+* Using register_callbacks on STM32 HAL peripheral implementation could reduce development time and enhance readability of code